denten-books/plain-text/0-intro.md

 "When?," "For whom?," and "What's at stake in maintaining that?"
-Following the pragmatic insight of James and Ramsey, I will proceed with the conviction that abstract categories like "literature," "computation," and "text" cannot possibly be (although they often are) reduced to a number of essential, structural features.
-Rather, to borrow from Wittgenstein's *Philosophic Investigations*, categories denote a set of "family" practices that may or may not share in any given familial characteristic [@wittgenstein_philosophical_2001, 67-77].[^ln-witt] To visualize the familial model, imagine a tree diagram, where the tangled branches of computation and textuality intersect and diverge in beautiful and yet arbitrary ways.
+Following the pragmatic insight of James and Ramsey, I will proceed with the conviction that abstract categories like "literature," "computation," and "text" cannot possibly be reduced to a number of essential, structural features.
+Rather, to borrow from Wittgenstein's *Philosophic Investigations*, categories denote a set of related practices that may or may not share in any given familial characteristic [@wittgenstein_philosophical_2001, 67-77].[^ln-witt] To visualize the familial model, imagine a tree diagram, where the tangled branches of computation and textuality intersect and diverge in beautiful and yet arbitrary ways.

 As a consequence of my commitment to a pragmatic materialism, *Plain Text* shares in the experimental turn affecting a wide range of humanistic